Tax deductions for your investment property

 Repairs and other types of maintenance can be claimed as a tax deduction in the same income year if the repairs are a result of wear and tear like fixing a broken appliance or repairing storm or flood damage.

-Professional pest control costs are tax deductible and you or your tenant can claim this expense depending on who paid for it.
+Professional pest control costs are tax deductible, and depending on who paid for them you or your tenant can claim this expense.

 If you have insurance on your investment property, you can claim the costs of insurance in your tax return.
 Landlord insurance typically covers tenant-related risks such as damage to the contents and building, or loss of rental income.